dakotasmith/page-object-examples/README.md

-Code examples for PyTexas2014 talk "Page Objects without a Net"
+Code examples for
+* PyTexas2014 talk "Page Objects without a Net" 10/05/2014
+* Python Web Developers Houston Meetup 03/02/2015
+* PyTexas2015 talk "Your first week of Python & Selenium, in 3 hours"
+* PyTexas2015 talk "Moderation in Automation & Stupid Selenium Tricks"

 The example sites are easily served locally.
 Just switch to the sites dir and run the following command: